shanmukhipriya99/interview-prep/HLD/Design Gurus/Grokking System Design Fundamentals/01. Load Balancing/Cue-Sum.md

 23. What is `Hybrid Load Balancing`?
 24. What is `Layer 4 Load Balancing`?
 25. What is `Layer 7 Load Balancing`?
+26. What are `Stateless Load Balancers`?
+27. What are `Stateful Load Balancers`?
+28. Can `Stateful load balancing` be further categorized?

 ### Summary